Dictionary of American Naval Fighting Ships: Publication data

 changes limited to correcting typographical errors and editorial notes for incorrect facts in the original.

 In 2008 the NHC was re-designated as the Naval History and Heritage Command (NHHC).
 It has developed an online version of DANFS (see External links section below) through a combination of optical character recognition (OCR) and hand transcription.
 The NHHC is slowly updating its online DANFS to correct errors and take into account the gap in time between the print publication and the present date.
 NHHC prioritizes updates as follows: ships currently commissioned, ships commissioned after the original volume publication, ships decommissioned after original volume publication, and finally updates to older ships.
-The NHHC has begun a related project to place Ship History and Command Operations Reports online at their DANFS site.
+The NHHC has begun a related project to place Ship History and Command Operations Reports online at their site.

 Reference use

 As the DANFS is a work of the U.S. government, its content is in the public domain, and the text is often quoted verbatim in other works.
 Many websites organized by former and active crew members of U.S. Navy vessels include a copy of their ships' DANFS entries.

 The Dictionary limits itself largely to basic descriptions and brief operational notes, and includes almost no analysis or historical context.